mtorpey/journey/final.md

 If this was an even-numbered game, then take new Special Ability cards as described now!

 ### Cards to include ###
-- (A) **Private yacht**: You may move along the coast by 1 city as if it were a sea route, e.g. Brest to Nantes or Riga to Gdansk
+- (A) **Private yacht**: You may move along the coast by 1 city as if it were a sea route, e.g. Brest to Nantes, or Riga to Gdansk
 - (A) **Olympian**: You may move immediately to Athens instead of a normal turn.
 - (A) **Viking**: You may move immediately to Reykjavík instead of a normal turn.
 - (A) **Chef**: You may move immediately to Paris instead of a normal turn.
 - (A) **Hare**: Rolls of 5 or 6 are doubled, but rolls of 1--4 count for 0.
 - (A) **Tortoise**: Ignore and reroll all 6s, but get an extra turn when you roll a 1.
 - (A) **Black cat**: If you roll a 1, you may ignore it and reroll.
-- (A) **Dora**: If you roll a 1, you get an extra turn.
+- (A) **Dora**: If you roll a 1, it counts as a 3.
 - (A) **Commander**: If you roll a 1, make your move and then move another player 1 city by road (ignoring any movement penalties).
 - (A) **Interpol**: If you move into or through a city occupied by another player, you may move that player to your home city.
 - (A) **Frequent flyer**: Flights cost 1 movement point less than usual.
 - (A) **Hajji**: Land routes going southeast cost only half a point, e.g. Trondheim to Sundsvall or Naples to Messina.
 - (A) **Flygskam**: Add 2 to all rolls, but you cannot fly.
 - (A) **Seasick**: You cannot travel by sea, but you can fly to Ajaccio, Cagliari, Faeroe and Shetland.
-- (A) **Lonely backpacker**: Whenever you are in the same city as another player (even passing through), you must stop immediately and follow that player for their next 2 turns, missing your own 2 turns on those rounds.
+- (A) **Lonely backpacker**: Whenever you are in the same city as another player (even passing through), you must stop immediately and follow that player for their next 2 turns, missing your next turn in the meantime.
 - (A) **Late planner**: When handing in your 5th destination, you may trade one destination card to the bank for a random one of the same colour.
-- (A) **Brit abroad**: Whenever you are in the same city as another player (even passing through), challenge that player to fight: each player rolls the die, and the lower roll loses and misses their next turn.
+- (A) **Brit abroad**: Whenever you are in the same city as another player (even passing through), challenge that player to fight: each player rolls the die, and the lower roll misses their next turn.
 - (A) **Off-duty pilot**: You may make one free flight per game.
 - (A) **Cuckoo**: Whenever you are in the same city as another player (even passing through), you can kick that player out to any neighbouring city.
-- (A) **Lover**: Whenever you are in the same city as another player (even passing through), that player follows you for this and your next turn, missing their own turns in these rounds.
+- (A) **Leader**: Whenever you are in the same city as another player (even passing through), that player follows you for this and your next turn, missing their own turn in the meantime.
 - (A) **Rockstar**: Before rolling for your movement, you may choose to double your roll.
-You move, but the player to your left then rolls and moves for you, before taking their own turn.
+You roll and move, but the player to your left then rolls and makes another move for you, before their own turn.

 - (R) **Events**: Open Envelope I.  Destroy this card.
 - (R) **The Iron Curtain**: Open Envelope B.  Destroy this card.

+_(Also include 6 Character Sheets)_